instantcommerce/instant-sdk-examples/README.md

 ## Store’s primary and grayscale colors

 The `setStoreColors` helper enables easy usage of the store’s primary and grayscale colors.
-It can be used with tailwind’s colour utilities and/or with css variables.
+It can be used with tailwind’s colour utilities and/or with CSS variables.

 With tailwind: `className=”bg-primary-500 text-gray-100”`

-With css variables:
+With CSS variables:

     .section {
       background-color: var(--color-primary-500);
       color: var(--color-gray-100);
     }

-This helper fetches the store’s colors and creates new css variables.
+This helper fetches the store’s colors and creates new CSS variables.
 In addition these variables are assigned to primary and grayscale shades in our tailwind config (`tailwind.config.cjs`).

 To use `setStoreColors`, simply spread the helper in your section’s style prop: